vectorgrp/sil-kit/docs/api/systemcontroller.rst

 Before the system controller can be used to initiate state transisitions, :cpp:func:`SetWorkflowConfiguration()<SilKit::Services::Orchestration::ISystemController::SetWorkflowConfiguration()>` must be called with a :cpp:class:`WorkflowConfiguration<SilKit::Services::Orchestration::WorkflowConfiguration>` containing the set of required participants within the simulation.
+This set of required participants must contain all participants that take part in the simulation.

 Initiate state transitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~